I bought a meth contaminated property and lived to tell the tale.

 - The contamination did not affect our valuation.

 We asked for an extension on settlement, took the weekend to consider it and decided to buy it.
 We bought the best insurance policy with full cover and settle next week.
 We have also decided to meth manage the property with a Methminder and regular testing.
-Time will certainly tell if this problem is increasing and managable.
+Time will certainly tell if this problem is increasing and manageable.

 We remain committed to helping our clients grow their wealth through investing in property, however investing in anything has an element of risk.
 Is it better to have a measured risk you know about?
 And what will the future of rental property be in New Zealand?
 Does meth contamination pose the same risk and monumental losses we saw with the $11.3 billion clean up cost of leaky homes?
 Could it exceed it?
 As investors these are questions we all need to consider.